benhowell/benhowell.github.com/_drafts/scala_and_the_akka_event_bus.md

 <div class="intro">
 <div class="intro-txt">
 <p>
-This post in the second in a series on implementing publish/subscribe with <span markdown="span">[Akka][1] and [Scala][2]</span>.
+This post in the second in a series on implementing publish/subscribe with [Akka][1] and [Scala][2].
 The first post, <span markdown="span">[Publish/Subscribe using Scala and Akka EventStream]({% post_url 2014-04-18-scala-and-the-akka-eventstream %})</span> covers some facets of Scala and Akka that'll be skipped over in this article, so it may well be worth a look if things aren't clear.
 </p>
 <p>
 Publish/Subscribe (aka: pub/sub) is a messaging pattern that helps decouple<span markdown="span">[^1]</span> the sender and receiver of messages.
 Generally, this pattern is used across network(s) and provides ease of scalability and dynamic network topologies.